pblischak/fluidigm2purc/README.md

 cd fluidigm2purc
 make
 sudo make install
-make clean
 ```

 The Makefile will clone all of the dependencies from GitHub and will compile
 them from source into a folder called `deps/`.
 You'll need to have C and C++ compilers
 to do this.
 Typing `sudo make install` will copy
 `fluidigm2purc` and all of the dependencies to `/usr/local/bin` so that you can
 run everything from anywhere on your computer.
-Typing `make clean` will remove the
-`deps/` folder since we don't need it after everything has been installed.

 A standard run for `fluidigm2purc` will filter and trim reads with `Sickle`, merge
 reads with `FLASH2`, and then process the resulting FASTQ files into FASTA files